How to Write to Market in Romance

 Why would you want to write to market?

 Any writer who has the goal of publishing and selling books MUST get to know their ideal reader.
 Traditionally, a writer would have a book and then go out to find their readers.
 In writing to market, you learn about the readers first by studying what’s selling.
 You determine what the readers like and expect in themes, tones, style, and even cover design.
 Then you write a book that will appeal to that group.
-The advantage is that, in theory, you’re going to be able to ride the wave of popularity and sell books.
-Especially in traditional publishing, publishers often milk popular trends.
+The advantage is that, in theory, you’ll ride the wave of popularity and sell books.

-Finally, writing to market can potentially make you a better writer by encouraging you to write in areas you might not have considered before.
-I have ghostwriting clients who have me write to market and it’s challenged and pushed me to write things I’d have never written on my own which I think has made me a better writer.
+Finally, writing to market might make you a better writer by encouraging you to write in areas you might not have considered before.
+I have ghostwriting clients who have me write to market and it’s challenged and pushed me to write things I’d have never written on my own, which has made me a better writer.

 Why would you not want to write to market?